tweag/rules_nixpkgs/examples/toolchains/python/README.md

 Python Toolchain Example
 ========================

 This is an example Python project with modules that uses `rules_python`.

-Providing Python modules without Nix is currently not supported.
+This example uses the Nix package manager to provide Python packages, and as such only works with Nix installed.
+Demonstrating other methods of providing Python packages is out of scope of this example.

 # Usage